raspberrypilearning/surprise-animation/en/step_1.md

 You will make design decisions and think of a story for your animation with a surprise.
 Think about what your story might be, and to get more ideas, **See inside** example projects in the 'Surprise! animation — Examples' Scratch studio: https://scratch.mit.edu/studios/29075822/

-The animation has four stages:
+The animation has four parts:
 + Setup
 + Curiosity
 + Surprise!